Eetion/phfibre/README.md

 - add test to check whether a given cycle must have infinite or finite lifespan
 - try exporting to Poly-make
+- convert all references to BiMapSequential to BiMapSequential

 # Debug / verification